Find Trade Colleges

 62% Freshmen Loans

-There are 3,234 full-time undergraduates at Southeast Community College, and 9,328 students altogether.
+The total student population at Southeast Community College Area is 9,328, which includes 3,234 full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

 62% of Southeast Community College students take out loans to afford college costs.
-The typical student loan amount is $1,670 a year.
-The school reports a student loan default rate of 2.1% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $1,670 a year.
+Southeast Community College has a 2.1% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private